.

 John Hunter tracks down Tim in a pub but can't get him to talk.
 Later however, after he has done some thinking he gets back to the Insurance Company...

-He takes one bottle to John Hunter, a bottle that contains a drug known to feign heart attacks.
+He also takes one bottle to John Hunter, a bottle that contains a drug known to feign heart attacks.
 As Jack is studying chemistry, it is he whom Tim accuses of murdering his uncle.

 Surprisingly he's right and Jack and his wife are arrested in this rather neat twist.